Why Is My 18 Month Old So Clingy – Full Guide

 “You miss mummy.”

-Board books about separation and feelings can help toddlers process this stage in calmer moments.
+Board books about feelings, separation and daily routines can also help toddlers process these experiences during calmer moments of the day.

 When Is Clinginess Not Normal?

-But consider speaking to a health visitor or GP if your toddler:
+But it can be worth speaking with a GP or health visitor if your toddler:

-- Shows no interest in exploring at all
+- shows very little interest in exploring independently at all

 The Bigger Picture